sandromancuso/fp-oo/README.md

 fp-oo
 =====

-Functional Programming for the Object-Oriented Programmer
+Exercises from Functional Programming for the Object-Oriented Programmer book by Brian Marick.

+Reading this book was my excuse to learn clojure as well. :)